GustavoCorzino/K-means-clustering-on-c--/README.md

 Notes

-.
-The number of clusters (CLUSTER_NUM), features per point (VALUES), and maximum iterations (MAX_ITERATIONS) are defined as constants on top of the code.
+The constants for the number of clusters (CLUSTER_NUM), features per point (VALUES), and maximum iterations (MAX_ITERATIONS) are defined at the beginning of the code.

 .
 The Point structure stores data points with their feature values and names.